hmthien050209/simd-research-presentation-vi/slides.md

 image: /assets/img/benchmark_results_avx512_new_struct.json_10000000.png
 ---

+## Drawbacks

+- More complex to set up.
+- We're using more memory than required (if the number of MCQs is not a multiple of 32).
+E.g. when the number of questions is 200, the capacity will be raised to 224 (AVX2) or 256 (AVX512).
+- Need to reimplement many operator overloading (unlike prebuilt ones from `std`)

 ---

 # Conclusions

 - SIMD utilization, if done correctly, can bring up to 3-7x performance improvement.
 - We can use more memory to achieve better performance (with custom, correctly aligned data structures).
-- We can't entirely depend on the compiler's auto-vectorization, yet.
+- We can't entirely depend on GCC's auto-vectorization, yet.
 - AVX512 doesn't provide a big boost of performance like advertised (because of the loading overhead).

 ---